keeganpaleshi/RMTest/README.md

   spectral fitter runs so that physical parameters (notably the peak amplitudes) remain unconstrained by unit mismatches.

-- `sigma_E_prior_source` – one-sigma width of the prior on the common energy resolution parameter.
-When omitted the uncertainty from the calibration step is used.
+- `sigma_E_prior_source` – selects the one-sigma width of the prior on the common energy resolution parameter.
+Set to `"calibration"` (the default) to use the uncertainty returned by the calibration step, set to `"config"` to use `sigma_E_prior_sigma`, or provide a numeric value directly.
+- `float_sigma_E` – when `true` (default) the common resolution parameter is fitted with the Gaussian prior described above rather than being frozen to the calibration value.

 - `expected_peaks` – approximate ADC centroids used to locate the Po‑210, Po‑218 and Po‑214 peaks before fitting.
 The default is